MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 This is considered a specialised plan that not only covers travel-related risks but also provides protections specific to the needs of students.
 This can include coverage for tuition fees in case of study interruptions, replacement of essential academic materials, and even liability coverage for incidents that may occur while participating in academic activities.

-What Are The Usual Coverage Benefits In Travel Insurance For Students?
+What Are the Usual Coverage Benefits in Travel Insurance for Students?

 While death, serious illness or injury, and unexpected adverse weather conditions are among the most commonly accepted reasons for claims, student travel insurance plans typically offer additional coverage, which may include but is not limited to the following benefits.